Penlo/Amazon-Giveaway-Bot/README.md

 ## Notes

-There is no config file.
-Intead of using a file to log in, your session cache will be stored in the __chromedata__ folder so you don't have to log in again if you close your current session or a error occurs.
+There is no config file to store credentials, Intead, your session cache will be stored in the __chromedata__ folder so you don't have to log in again if you close your current session or a error occurs.

 ## Issues
 If you run into any issues please submit it